 The numerical component of the course codes is represented by three (3) digits.
-The first digit is the level code (6 = Master Degree; 7 = Doctoral Degree).
-The second digit indicates the academic period when the course is normally taken.
-The third digit is used indicates the sequence of the courses.
-For example, the code VED632 represents a course normally taken during the third academic period of the Master's Degree in Virtual Education.
+The first digit is the level code (4 = Associate degree; 6 = Master Degree; 7 = Doctoral Degree).
+The second and third digit indicates the academic period when the course is normally taken.
+The fourth digit is used indicates the sequence of the courses.

+For example, the code VED6032 represents a course normally taken during the third academic period of the Master's Degree in Virtual Education.